-The beautiful Manor Arms pub offers the perfect venue for a Wild Food Foraging Course Walk.
-Set in the picturesque village of Abberley, it is surrounded by areas with an abundance of wild greens and mushrooms to forage for.
+The beautiful village of Abberley offers the perfect venue for a Wild Food Foraging Course Walk.
+This picturesque area is surrounded with an abundance of wild greens and mushrooms to forage for.

 It is easy to reach from Birmingham, Kidderminster, Droitwich, Bromsgrove, Evesham, and Worcester.